PS25/16: Margin requirements for non-centrally cleared derivatives: Amendments to BTS 2016/2251

 Background

-Under UK EMIR, firms are required to exchange initial and variation margin on non-centrally cleared OTC derivatives.
+Under UK EMIR, firms must exchange initial and variation margin on non-centrally cleared OTC derivatives.

 : Information changed Consultation closed.